How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Knicks take to the home court of the Timberwolves on Monday at 8:00 PM ET.
+The Pelicans hit the road the Jazz on Monday at 9:00 PM ET.

 How to Watch